Luna-Salamanca/TeamcraftAPI-status-extract/README.md

+# 📘 About This Project

+This project is part of my personal learning journey into **advanced Python concepts** and **real-world software engineering practices**, including:

+- Structuring modular Python projects
+- Writing unit tests and handling edge cases
+- Working with external APIs
+- Managing data with file I/O and JSON
+- Using GitHub for version control, collaboration, and documentation

+It serves as a sandbox to improve my skills in:
+- Clean architecture
+- Exception handling
+- Code maintainability
+- Git workflows and pull requests

+> I'm using this repository to **learn, iterate, and improve** through hands-on experience.

 # 🛠️ Teamcraft API Fetcher

 A modular Python CLI tool to fetch, process, and save data from the Teamcraft API.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 ---